frog-group/crispy-win10-optimisation/README.md

 Collection of all windows 10 optimisations I know of.

 ## About
 This is my collection of windows 10 optimisation scripts & guides that includes a master guide.
-Requires Git for the download scripts to function correctly (link is in guide.txt).
 The guide.txt contains different steps with a guide on how to do them.
-You can do any of the steps you like but I recommend doing them in order from top to bottom.
+You can do any of the steps you like but I recommend doing all of them; in order from top to bottom.

 ## Branches
 Main branch can be considered stable.